Explorations of pseudo-Dirac dark matter having keV splittings and interacting via transition electric and magnetic dipole moments: Results

 We can see the decrease in event rates when $\delta$ is increased from 1\,keV in fig.\,\ref{fig:ch4_rates_1} to 1.5\,kev in fig.\,\ref{fig:ch4_rates_1.5del}.
 This is because as $\delta$ increases, the decay width of $\chi_2$ increases, $\Gamma_{\chi_2}\propto\delta^3$.
 In addition, the up-scattering rates in the Sun get suppressed since the only electrons with enough energy to cause the up-scattering are those from the high velocity tail of MB distribution, given an average temperature of $T_\odot\simeq1.1$\,keV.
-Together, these prohibit the detection of large mass splittings ($\delta\gtrsim 1.5$\,keV at XENON1T and $\delta\gtrsim 1.8$\,keV at DARWIN) via electron scattering. \item The minimum $d_{\chi}$ values that can be probed by DD experiments is such that the parameter space that leads to the production of observed relic density by FI production, is not within the reach of the DD experiment.
+Together, these prohibit the detection of large mass splittings ($\delta\gtrsim 1.2$\,keV at XENONnT current run, $\delta\gtrsim 1.7$\,keV at XENONnT future projection and $\delta\gtrsim 1.8$\,keV at DARWIN) via electron scattering. \item The minimum $d_{\chi}$ values that can be probed by DD experiments are such that the parameter space that leads to the production of observed relic density by FI production, is not within the reach of the DD experiment.
 While smaller reheating temperatures could lead to an overlap between the two, its value is bounded from below by $T_{RH}>4$ MeV\,\cite{Hannestad:2004px}. \item We also show the complementary bounds from other experiments/ observations\,(NA64, BaBar, LEP and SN cooling) in fig.\,\ref{fig:ch4_EDM_res} for completeness. \end{itemize}

 \item Transition MDM interaction:\\ Here, we only discuss the features that are distinct from the EDM case, with all other features being the same.

 \begin{itemize} \item We note from eqs.\,\eqref{eq:down_diff_cs} and \eqref{eq:sigmabare} that the MDM differential cross section $d\sigma/dE_R\propto \{v^2/E_R,1\}$ (corresponding to the two form factors $F_{DM}=1,1/q$, see eq.\,\eqref{eq:sigmabare}) which is suppressed with respect to the corresponding EDM $d\sigma/dE_R\propto 1/v^2E_R$ by factors of $\{v^4,v^2E_R\}$.
 Here we use the fact that $q^2\simeq 2m_eE_R$ and the suppression comes from $v$ and $E_R$ being small.
 Therefore, the scattering rates for MDM interaction are highly suppressed and do not lead to significant event rates at the xenon DD experiments, thus are not shown in fig.\,\ref{fig:ch4_mdm_res}. \end{itemize} \end{enumerate}